fregante/octicons-plain-react/readme.md

 2. It fetches the latest version of @primer/octicons
 3. It sets its own version to match that
 4. The version script is called and it installs its own version
+	- Use `npm version 1.2.3 --ignore-scripts` to set a custom version without updating octicons
 5. `git add` is called to ensure these changes are saved in the tag itself
 6. If the version change is successful, `npm publish` is run
 7. Publishing calls `prepack.sh`, which builds the components and runs all the transforms